PavanRangani/docs/docs/prd/family/families.md

 [Mockups](https://drive.google.com/file/d/12vxgjf1aK7Sn4T7vEA0MIGXejxFmFaqe/view?usp=sharing)

+- Families are shown in two tabs: `Active` & `Archived`
+- `Active` tab shows the all current active family and `Archived` tab shows all archived family.
-- Shows all families available in the system
+- Shows families count with each tabs.
+- Only admin users can mark families as `Archived` and `Restore`.
+(Note: Normal user can see both archive or active families, but he/she can't be marked the families as archived or restored.)
+- **Active tab**

   - With each family shows names of the associated users.
   - In case of Multiple users for same role, shows each user's name in separate line in alphabetical order.
+Mark as lead user shown always first.
   - Families are shown in 3 groups in one table
     - Primary
     - Team member
     - Not associated
   - Families in which selected user has any role are shown under `Team member`.
   - Families where selected user has no role are shown under `Not associated`.
   - Families which are marked as primary are shown under `Primary`.
   - Under each group, records are sorted in Alphabetical order
   - If there isn't any record in any group, that group won't be shown
   - Shows tick mark icon for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
   - Note: There is not much width in the list page that's why we only show the first character of the last name.
 For ex. `Keith V.`
   - On mouse hover of family shows hover effect.
 On its click opens family detail page.
   - Vertmore actions of row:
-  - Edit & Delete
+    - Edit, Archive & Delete
+      - Archive action is applicable only for Admin user.
+      - On click of `Archive` action, opens confirmation dialog.
+On confirmation, the family will be archived.
     - Move to Primary (Only for families under Team member)
     - Move to Team member (Only for families under Primary)
+- **Archive tab**

+  - Families are sorted on alphabetical order of the name.
+  - New family can't be created in archived tab and existing families can't be edited.
+  - Vertmore action: `Restore` & `Delete`
+    - `Restore` action is applicable for the admin users.
+    - On click, opens confirmation dialog.
+On confirmation, opens the edit dialog of families where user enters a families roles.
+      - **Note**: Consider family is restored once the user enters all mandatory roles in the edit family dialog.
+    - Shows only name column in this page.

+## Archive

+- Active family can be archived anytime
+- Click on `Archive`, shows confirmation dialog.
+- When the family is archived, all of its team members are removed from all roles.

+## Restore

+- Only `Archived` family can be restored.
+- Click on `Restore`, shows confirmation dialog.
+On confirmation, opens confirmation dialog.
+On confirmation, opens the edit dialog of families where user enters a families roles.
+  - **Note**: Consider family is restored once the user enters all mandatory roles in the edit family dialog.

 ## View as Other user

+- Applicable only for Active tab
 - Allows user to see family list page on behalf of other users
 - By default list page is shown as per current login user.
 - User can select any other user from dropdown